jaswanthkasani/LearningBlog/_posts/2023-03-31-mini_project.md

 for the recipe.
 Else, the missing ingredients will be added to the shopping cart and will be displayed at the end after the user exits the program.

-For this project, skills that I learned such as HashMap, Map, Scanner to get the user input,  if-else statements to control program flow based on user input and standard I/O operations to interact with the user.
-One additional skill I had to learn is Exception handling.
-My java preperation has not yet covered this concept, so I had to learn exception handling specifically for this project.
+For this project, skills that I learned such as HashMap, Map, Scanner to get the user input,  if-else statements to control program flow based on user input and standard I/O operations to interact with the user were useful for this project.
+Also, one additional skill I had to learn is Exception handling.
+My java preperation in this semester has not yet covered this concept, so I had to learn exception handling specifically for this project.
 The program uses try-catch blocks to handle exceptions that may arise during runtime.
+It ensures that the user enters valid input and if the input is invalid, it prompts the user to try again.
 ## CHALLENGES ##
   One of the challenges I have faced while implementing project is to deal with github merge conflicts.
 Also, exception handling was quite new to me at the moment but
  I have managed to learn it before implementing it in out project.